neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 1. Modify postgres configuration for this tenant:

-   - set `neon.pageserver_connstr` to a comma-separated list of postgres connection strings to pageservers according to the `shards` list.
+   - set `neon.pageserver_connstring` to a comma-separated list of postgres connection strings to pageservers according to the `shards` list.
 The shards identified by `NodeId` must be converted to the address+port of the node.
-   - if stripe_size is not None, set `neon.stripe_size` to this value
+   - if stripe_size is not None, set `neon.shard_stripe_size` to this value

 2. Send SIGHUP to postgres to reload configuration
 3. Respond with 200 to the notification request.
 Do not return success if postgres was not updated: if an error is returned, the controller will retry the notification until it succeeds..

-### Example notification body
+Example body:

 ```
 {
   "tenant_id": "1f359dd625e519a1a4e8d7509690f6fc",
-  "stripe_size": 32768,
+  "stripe_size": 2048,
   "shards": [
       {"node_id": 344, "shard_number": 0},
       {"node_id": 722, "shard_number": 1},